mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 Mathesar provides three main sections for role management within the database settings:

+### In Mathesar

+These configurations specifically control how you interact with the database within the Mathesar interface.

 - **Role Configuration**: Used to manage credentials (passwords) for roles that exist on the server.
 These roles can then be assigned to collaborators.
 - **Collaborators**: This section allows you to add users and assign them configured roles, dictating their access levels within the database.

+### On the Server

+These configurations affect the underlying PostgreSQL server where your database lives.
+Changes to these configurations will be reflected in all databases on the server.

-- **Server Roles**: Here you can manage roles available on the server itself, defining inheritance, creating new roles, or deleting existing ones.
+- **Roles**: Here you can manage roles available on the server, defining their inheritance, creating new roles, or deleting existing ones.

-> **Note:** Role Configuration is Mathesar-specific, managing credentials for existing roles within a connected database.
-Server Roles, however, exist on the PostgreSQL server itself and affect all databases.

 ### Role Configuration